kitchinka/ELK-Stack/README.md

 * Filebeat collects log events from log files or specified locations, then forwards these events to Elasticsearch or Logstash for indexing.
 * Metricbeat collects metrics and statistics from the OS and services running on the server.
 These metrics are forwarded to Elasticsearch or Logstash.

 **Using the Playbook**
-In order to use the pjlaybook, you will need to have an Ansible control node already configured.
+In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 Open a tertminal and SSH into your Jump-Box ssh azadmin@[Jump-Box-external-IP]